hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ## VolumeSnapshotClass parameters

-These parametes are for `VolumeSnapshotClass` objects when using CSI snapshots.
-Please see [using CSI snapshots](../../csi_driver/using.md#using_csi_snapshots) for more details.
+These parameters are for `VolumeSnapshotClass` objects when using CSI snapshots.
+The external snapshotter needs to be deployed on the Kubernetes cluster and is usually performed by the Kubernetes vendor.
+Check [enabling CSI snapshots](../../csi_driver/using.md#enabling_csi_snapshots) for more information.

+How to use `VolumeSnapshotClass` and `VolumeSnapshot` objects is elaborated on in [using CSI snapshots](../../csi_driver/using.md#using_csi_snapshots).

 | Parameter   | String  | Description |
 | ----------- | ------  | ----------- |